faridkhaheshi/jira-unassigned-components/README.md

 To see more about the underlying mechanisms, run the code using `npm run test` instead of `npm run start`.
 This will show more logs about each step.

-## Changing number of issues per request
+## Changing the number of issues per request

 By default, we ask for 100 issues when requesting issues from JIRA API.
 This can be changed by providing an input called `maxResultPerReq` to the findIssuesForComponents service.